ArnaudBuchholz/ui5-test-runner/docs/playwright.md

 ## Implementation notes

 * If you use the video recording feature (`--video`), it is recommended to turn off the screenshots as it makes the screen flicker
+* In the latest version, playwright requires an additional installation step (`npx playwright install`).
+The command executes it.